-It is the author's responsibility to provide artwork for all illustrations, both line and halftone.
+It is the author's responsibility to provide artwork for all illustrations, both line and halftone (i.e., photographs).
 Figures must be restricted to the minimum and numbered consecutively with Arabic numerals.
-Multipanel figures should be labeled with an upper-case, bold letter (A, B, C).
+Multipanel figures should be labeled with upper-case, bold letters (A, B, C, etc.).
 Photomicrographs should have internal scale markers.
 Lettering should be clear and of adequate size to be legible after reduction.
 Consider the printed page and column proportions when preparing figures.

 Color figures will appear on the web at no additional charge, regardless of whether or not these illustrations are reproduced in color in the printed version.
-For color reproduction in print, the corresponding author will receive information regarding the costs from SBJ after receipt of your accepted article.
+For color reproduction in print, the corresponding author will receive information regarding the costs from SBJ after the article has been accepted.
 As only one figure caption may be used for both color and black and white versions of figures, please ensure that the figure captions are meaningful for both versions, if applicable.
 Figures should be checked extremely carefully, particularly after revisions.
 No changes to figures will be possible after acceptance of the manuscript.
-A detailed guide on electronic artwork is available at http://www.elsevier.com/artworkinstructions/.
+A detailed guide on electronic artwork is available in Elsevier's Artwork & media instructions.

 The final sizes of figures are as follows:

 Maximum width for a 1-column figure: 8.5 cm